-In justified cases, based on your consent and respecting the principles expressed in Chapter V. GDPR, your personal data may be transferred outside the European Economic Area, i.e. to trusted entities based outside the EEA.
+In some cases your personal data may be transferred outside the European Economic Area, i.e. to trusted entities based outside the EEA.
 Our suppliers guarantee a high level of the protection of personal data.
 In particular, such transfer may take place to countries for which the European Commission has issued adequacy decisions on the protection of Personal Data (https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en) without the need to fulfil additional requirements and to other countries, primarily on the basis of Standard Contractual Clauses with additional safeguards (technical and legal) or Binding Corporate Rules.

 Your personal data will be processed by automated means (including profiling) within the meaning of the GDPR, but this will not produce any legal effects on you or similarly significantly affect you.
 Personal data profiling involves the processing of your data (including by automated means) by using it to evaluate certain information about Users, in particular to analyse or forecast personal preferences and interests.
 We use profiling to individually tailor our Services and targeted marketing communications to your needs and preferences, as well as to score and segment Users in our database according to criteria we define.